The colossal collapse of the Iriga Volcano

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) has listed Mt.
 Iriga as an active volcano, with its latest eruption dating back to 4 January 1642.

-There are various scientific studies confirming the massive collapse of the Iriga Volcano.
-These studies referred to this collapse as a debris avalanche that occurred during the Holocene (about 11,700 years ago – present) epoch.
+Various scientific studies are confirming the massive collapse of the Iriga Volcano.
+These studies referred to this collapse as a debris avalanche during the Holocene (about 11,700 years ago – present) epoch.

 Debris avalanche or sector collapse is the mass failure of the volcano flanks due to edifice instability.
 The triggering mechanism could be either a volcanic event, extreme rainfall, or tectonic movement.
 In the case of Mt.
 Iriga, a non-volcanic trigger caused the collapse of its summit and southern flanks.
 The collapse resulted in two primary debris avalanche deposits, one on the southwest side (Iriga debris avalanche) and the other southeast (Buhi debris avalanche) side of the mountain.